chrsw/buttonblink/README.md

 arm-none-eabi-gcc -nostdlib -T stm32_ls.ld *.o -o buttonblink.elf
 ```

-This generates a file `buttonblink.elf`.
-No Standard C Library required.
+This generates a binary file `buttonblink.elf` for flashing (programming) onto the MCU.
+No Standard C Library required for this project, which greatlys simplifies things like not requiring the STM32CubeIDE development tool.

 ## Running
 To run the application connect the board to the PC and run these commands.